maxUser/iTracker/readme.md

 ## Getting Started

 I tried making executables using pyinstaller, but right now only the Windows executable seems to work on other machines, whereas the OSX executable only works on mine.
-Currently looking into a better solution.
+Currently learning JavaScript and ReactJS in order to make this a web app.

 The instructions below are for running the program with Python3 in the terminal Step 1) Install python 3